616c/maven-distribution-com.sphenon.components.engines.objectassembler/README.md

 you'll find a little testscript that invokes the objectassembler with full classpath from this project here and with an internally provided Object Construction Plan (OCP) that is contained in the JAR file.
 It prints out the test results of reading this OCP.
-Of course reading an OCP via command line does not make too much sense, but it demonstrates how to do it Many sample OCPs can found on [xocp.org](http://xocp.org).
+Of course reading an OCP via command line does not make too much sense, but it demonstrates how to do it.
+Many sample OCPs can found on [xocp.org](http://xocp.org).